ahitrin/SiebenApp/doc/examples/zoom.md

 1. All sub-goals that don't block the selected one have become invisible.
 Visible goal tree becomes much simpler than the original one!
 2. Goals enumeration is also changed.
 While original tree have more than 20 items, after zoom you only have 5 of them.
 So it's possible to use the simplest goal enumeration.
 Now you need to press only one number button to switch between sub-goals.
-3. Your main goal is still displayed below but it have no number and cannot be selected anyway.
+3. Your main goal is still displayed below, but it has no number and cannot be selected anyway.
 This is visual _hint_ that reminds you that your goal tree is zoomed.

 You may try to press `z` on another sub-goal.
 This causes further zooming.